ACS Award For Affordable Green Chemistry

 Sponsored by Dow Chemical and endowed by Rohm and Haas

-That same year, he moved to the U.S. and did a postdoc at Oklahoma State University.
-In 1994, he did a second postdoc at the University of Pittsburgh.
+Ragauskas has worked on transforming biomass to fuels and materials such as nanocellulose composites and films.
+He is currently Georgia Tech’s team leader at the Department of Energy’s BioEnergy Science Center, based at Oak Ridge National Laboratory.
+Working with the center’s investigators, he has explored the fundamentals of biomass recalcitrance, taking advantage of advances in imaging technology including Förster resonance energy transfer, time-of-flight secondary ion mass spectrometry, and matrix-assisted laser desorption/ionization mass spectrometry to analyze the surface chemistry of biomass during pretreatment and enzymatic deconstruction.
+His team, which includes 27 graduate students, also develops NMR techniques to characterize chemical conversions via catalysis.

-Sunkara says he is thrilled with the ACS award and the recognition of the value of his scientific achievements by the broad chemical community outside of DuPont.
+He held the first Fulbright Distinguished Chair in Alternative Energy Technology at Chalmers University of Technology in 2008–09 and is a fellow of the International Academy of Wood Science.

-He will present the award address before the ACS Division of Cellulose & Renewable Materials.
+Ragauskas will present the award address before the Division of Energy & Fuels.

 Join the conversation